EtiamNullam/vim-todotxt-syntax/README.md

 | `!` | Special   | Important |
 | `?` | Function  | Question, optional or needs more information |
 | `/` | Comment   | Cancelled |

+You can use `:set filetype=todotxt` to force it for current buffer, might be useful for scratch buffers.

 ## Notes